KIT-Workflows/PCU-MOF/README.md

 ```

 CAUTION:
-Edit all WaNos xml files in the way that passes the required software (anaconda, openbable, autografs).
+Edit all WaNos xml files in the way that passes the required software (anaconda, openbable, AuToGraFS).
 For the MOFsofts software, please communicate with Mersad.Mostaghimi@kit.edu.

+### Cite us
+If you are using PCU-MOF workflow and/or WaNos available in this repository, developed for the MOF design: *LCmaker, AuToGraFS, GULP, lammps-interface,
+LAMMPS, Achmol, SuperCeller*, cite us:
+>M. Mostaghimi, C. R. C. Rêgo, R. Haldar, C. Wöll, W. Wenzel, M. Kozlowska, *Automated virtual design of organic semiconductors based on metal-organic frameworks*, **Front.
+Mater.**, under review.

 If you are interested in further WaNos development for your specific case, contact us via mariana.kozlowska@kit.edu and wolfgang.wenzel@kit.edu